SMU Yong Pung How School of Law: History

-Milestones

 On 18 March 2009, the Doctor of Jurisprudence (JD) programme was launched.
 In May 2010, the Continuing Legal Education programme (since re-branded as SMU Law Academy) was launched.

 In March 2013, the school became the first Asian law school to join the THEMIS network and in November that year a partnership was set up with Yonsei University for a dual JD programme.

 The Applied Research Centre for Intellectual Assets and the Law in Asia (ARCIALA), as well as the Centre for Cross-Border Commercial Law in Asia (CEBCLA), were launched in May 2015 and in June that year the school signed a sponsorship and training agreement with WongPartnership.
 In August, it launched a dual LLM with Queen Mary, University of London.

 The law school building relocated in December 2016 to Armenian Street, though the premises were only officially opened in March 2017, and in October 2017, a Pro Bono Centre was launched.
 At the same time, the Singapore Academy of Law's Singapore International Dispute Resolution Academy (SIDRA) was launched, which subsequently came under the auspices of the law school in 2019.

 In June 2018, the school received a $4.5m grant from the National Research Foundation and IMDA to helm a research programme on AI and data use.
 In July that year it launched the LLM in Judicial Studies and in September the Centre for AI and Data Governance (CAIDG).
 In March 2020, the Centre for Computational Law was established after receiving a $15m grant from the NRF.

 On 11 April 2021, SMU renamed the school to include former Chief Justice Yong Pung How's name as a recognition for his founding contributions to the university.
 CEBCLA was also renamed the Centre for Commercial Law in Asia (CCLA).